Course Scheduling Guidelines

-Events Scheduling & Information Office will schedule any other academic activities organized by academic departments, such as: lectures and guest speakers that are open to the campus or the public (not limited only to a class), symposia, job talks, and meetings (including department faculty meetings).
+The Department of Events Management will schedule any other academic activities or non-academic events organized by academic departments, such as: lectures and guest speakers that are open to the campus or the public (not limited only to a class), symposia, library and technology course-based workshops, job talks, and meetings (including department faculty meetings).

 Course Scheduling Times

 For classes that have three 50-minute meetings a week:

 9:05 - 9:55 MWF

 1:45 - 2:35 MWF

 Lectures and discussions cannot be scheduled on T or R from 12:30 - 1:20

 For classes that have two 75-minute classes a week: